-This guide was written predominantly by Florin Tineghe of our Real Estate practice group.
+This guide was written predominantly by Alin Buftea, Florin Tineghe and Elena Zoita of our Real Estate practice group.

-This guide was updated in February 2024.
+This guide was prepared in September 2021.
 Subsequent changes in law are therefore not taken into account.
 This guide cannot be considered as a substitute for obtaining specific legal advice in individual cases.

 DLA Piper does not assume any liability in connection with this guide.

-Visit dlapiperREALWORLD.com - DLA Piper's online guide to international real estate.
+Visit www.dlapiperREALWORLD.com - DLA Piper's online guide to international real estate.